This tender and fluffy almond flour chocolate cake is sweetened with a touch of honey.

 - ½ cup unsweetened cocoa powder (not Dutch processed)

 - ¼ teaspoon Diamond Crystal kosher salt or a pinch of sea salt

 - Preheat your oven to 325 degrees F. Grease a nonstick 8-inch cake pan with soft butter.
 Make sure the pan is truly nonstick.
 You can also use a well-greased 9-inch ceramoc or glass pie plate.

 - In a large mixing bowl, whisk together the eggs, honey, and vanilla extract.

 - Gradually whisk in the almond flour and cocoa powder.

 - Finally, whisk in the salt and baking soda.
 The batter will be fairly thin.

 - Pour the batter into the prepared pan.
-Bake until center is set, and a toothpick inserted in it comes out clean, 30-35 minutes.
+Bake until the center is set and a toothpick inserted in it comes out clean, about 30 minutes.

 - Cool the cake on a cooling rack until it reaches room temperature, about 30 minutes, then slice and serve.
 Keep the leftovers in the fridge, in an airtight container, for up to a week.